Louise Pound: Personal life

 Pound continued a correspondence with Ani Königsberger, her "most intimate and enduring friend", for fifty eight years.

-Pound and Cather residence halls at the University of Nebraska were named after Louise Pound and Willa Cather, with whom Pound maintained a close friendship.
+Pound and Cather residence halls at the University of Nebraska (demolished in 2017) were named after Louise Pound and Willa Cather, with whom Pound maintained a close friendship.
 Some scholars argue that Louise Pound and Willa Cather's friendship was romantic.
 Willa Cather biographers Phyllis C. Robinson and Sharon O'Brien argue that Pound was Cather's object of desire, O'Brien citing in her Willa Cather: The Emerging Voice (1987) Cather's 1892 and 1893 letters to Pound.
 The 1892 letter expresses Cather's impression of Pound, Cather's feelings of strangeness around her, an anxiety of the "customary goodbye formality," and a noted disagreement with the perceived unnaturalness in "feminine friendships."
 James Woodress, author of Willa Cather: A Literary Life (1987), argues that no evidence exists that Pound responded to Cather's affection.
 Similarly, Marie Krohn, in Louise Pound: The 19th Century Iconoclast who Forever Changed America's views about Women, Academics and Sports (2008), notes that "Cather biographers always mention the Cather/ Pound relationship as an important chapter of Cather's life.
 Whether or not the friendship occupied an equally noteworthy place in Louise Pound's life is questionable", and observed that "as a woman who enjoyed freedom of movement and independence of thought, Louise would have felt emotionally suffocated by Cather's advances", which was a factor in the ending of their friendship by 1894.

 Pound also maintained a distinct rivalry with Mabel Lee, a faculty member of the University of Nebraska physical education department.
 Pound and Lee were initially cordial, yet differing perspectives on the role of athletics—Pound supported athletics as a field of competition, competition about which Lee maintained reservations—embittered their relationship.